Hulleys

-Hulleys by High Peak is a bus company based in Dove Holes, Derbyshire.
-Founded as Henry Hulley & Sons Ltd in 1921, the original company remained independent and family-owned until closure in March 2025, by which time they were known as Hulleys of Baslow.
-The Hulleys brand name was subsequently purchased by Centrebus and Wellglade subsidiary High Peak Buses, who relaunched Hulleys services on 6 October 2025.
+Hulleys by High Peak is a bus company based in Dove Holes, Derbyshire, England.
+Founded as Henry Hulley & Sons Ltd in 1921, the original company remained independent and family-owned until closure in March 2025, by which time it was known as Hulleys of Baslow.
+The Hulleys brand name was subsequently purchased by High Peak Buses, a subsidiary of Centrebus and Wellglade, which relaunched Hulleys-branded services on 6 October 2025.